Insights from “Food Waste No More” workshop at Kerry Science Festival

 The workshop was more than an event; it was a step towards cultivating Ireland’s next generation of sustainability champions.
 By actively involving children and their families, the event highlighted practical approaches to reducing food waste while aligning local actions with global sustainability goals.

-MainstreamBIO project is excited to announce the launch of its second webinar series, starting on Ja
+MainstreamBIO is pleased to announce the successful completion of its 2nd project meeting on March 2